nickorlabs/epss-db/README.md

 ## Project Status: Independent Development (2025-05)

 This repository is now an independent project, maintained and extended by the Nickorlabs team.
 ExploitPulse is focused on robust, extensible ETL for vulnerability intelligence, with strong validation and a modern, reproducible stack.

+**Data Refresh:**
+ExploitPulse supports scheduled (e.g., daily or hourly via cron) or on-demand ETL jobs for all supported vulnerability data sources.
+True real-time streaming is not currently implemented.

 ## Major Update: Python & Docker Migration (2025-05)